How To Have More Deep, Substantial Conversations

 Just try bringing up the deeper things you want to talk about

-People who want to have more in-depth interactions usually complain that they try bringing up deeper topics, but no one is keen, or even looks at them funny.
+People who want to have more in-depth interactions usually complain that they try bringing up deeper topics, but no one is keen, or even look at them funny.
 The thing is you've still got to try.
 That's just what everyone does in conversations.
 They attempt to take them in directions they think would be interesting.
 Sometimes they get a response, sometimes they don't and they move on to something else.
 If one group of friends consistently doesn't care when you try to bring up deeper topics it's a sign you may want to try with another group.
 It's the same as if you really wanted to talk about basketball and none of your co-workers seemed into it.

 Like I said, there's no way to have deeper discussions on command, but some situations are more conducive to them than others.
 If you're pre-drinking at someone's apartment and everyone's making dumb jokes and can't focus on a thought for more than thirty seconds, you're probably out of luck.
 If you and some friends are driving somewhere or having coffee, they may be receptive if you bring up that book you just finished, make an observation about the nature of power in society, or ask them what they really want out of life.